ChristianMitrache/AI_Joke_Generation/README.md

 ### Decoder Architecture

 The decoder architecture consists of 12 decoder blocks which have similar architectures as the 12 encoder blocks in the previous section.
-The only difference between the 2 blocks is that in a decoder block, there is a randomly intialized cross attention layer between the self attention layer and the two fully connected layers.
+The only difference between the 2 blocks is that in a decoder block, there is a randomly initialized cross attention layer between the self attention layer and the two fully connected layers.

 The output from the 12 decoder blocks is then passed into a fully connected layer which is trained to output a sequence of logit distributions for each word in the sentence (conditioned on the buildup given to the model).
 In probabilistic terms this can be viewed as outputting the log distributions: $logit\big(Pr_1(V_1,...,V_M|g_1,...g_k)),logit(Pr_2(V_1,...,V_M|g_1,...g_k)\big)...$ where $g_1,...,g_k$ are the words in the buildup given by the user and $V_1,...,V_M$ are the words in the vocabulary.

 ### Weight Sharing Among Decoder and Encoder Blocks